Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Get-AzureADMSApplication.md

 ## PARAMETERS

 ### -ObjectId
-Specifies the ID of an application in Azure Active Directory
+Specifies the ID of an application in the Microsoft Entra ID.

 ```yaml
 Type: String